-Now that Lotus knows which file we want to use, we can create a deal with a Filecoin storage provider to store our data!
+Now that Lotus has imported your file, we can create a deal with a Filecoin storage provider to store our data!

 We need to find suitable storage providers before we can store our data.
 The Filecoin network allows storage providers to compete by offering different terms for pricing, acceptable data sizes, and other important deal parameters.
 It’s also important to consider the storage provider’s location; the closer the storage provider is to you, the faster the storage and retrieval process will be.

-We're going to use the Filecoin Plus miner registry to find a couple of storage providers and then cross-check their information with a third-party storage provider reputation system.
+We’re going to use the Filecoin Plus storage provider registry to find a couple of storage providers and then cross-check their information with a third-party storage provider reputation system.

 Let’s find a couple of storage providers to store our data.

 Using the table, find a couple of storage providers that suit your needs.
 Try to find storage providers that are geographically close to you.